Kuadrant/kuadrant-operator/doc/user-guides/secure-protect-connect-single-multi-cluster.md

 ### Secure and Protect the Gateway with TLS Rate Limiting and Auth policies.

-While our gateway is now deployed it has no exposed endpoints and our listener is not programmed.
-So lets set up a `TLSPolicy` that leverages our CertificateIssuer to setup our listener certificates.
-Also lets define an `AuthPolicy` that will setup a default 403 response for any unprotected endpoints and a `RateLimitPolicy` that will setup a default (artificially) low global limit to further protect any endpoints exposed by this gateway.
+While our Gateway is now deployed, it has no exposed endpoints and our listener is not programmed.
+Let's set up a `TLSPolicy` that leverages our CertificateIssuer to set up our listener certificates.
+We will also define an `AuthPolicy` that will setup a default `403` response for any unprotected endpoints, as well as a `RateLimitPolicy` that will setup a default (artificially) low global limit to further protect any endpoints exposed by this Gateway.

-AuthPolicy
+Setup a default, deny-all `AuthPolicy` for our Gateway:

 ```bash
 kubectl apply -f - <<EOF